 Designed for mid-life and older adults who may enjoy or benefit from more movement in a flow pattern.
 Seated chair poses, standing poses, and floor work (alternatives provided as needed).

 Combine strengthening movement, joint mobility work, balance, and yoga fundamentals into gentle flows.
 Classes end with deeper stretching and relaxation.
 Options to challenge participants at their individual level are offered.
-Chair options provided.
+Students should feel comfortable getting on and off the floor.
+Beginners welcome.

 "I have a fairly rigorous walking routine and do some strength training with weights.
 Tanaya’s classes provide the other fitness components I’m looking for - flexibility, mobility and balance with a hearty helping of strength work and centering/focusing." -Marion D.